How to Cope with Pectus Excavatum Pain

 The pain you receive from scoliosis is mostly caused by the pressure on the spinal discs.

-This condition appears in most patients who suffer from congenital pectus excavatum.
+This condition appears in most patients who suffer from hereditary pectus excavatum.

-Usually, the pectus excavatum back ache results in pain in the lower back, upper back, overall stiffness, and postural weakness.
+Usually, the pectus excavatum backache results in pain in the lower back, upper back, causes overall stiffness, and postural weakness.